uQr/cordova-docs/tutorial-team-build/README.md

 3. Check this into source control with your project.

 4. Configure your build system to run the following command as its first task.
-This will then install the correct version of the CLI in a new “node\_modules” folder under your project.
+This will then install the correct version of the CLI in a new "node\_modules" folder under your project.

 	~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
     npm install